abhi15sep/CAKubernetesDemo/README.md

-# CA-KubernetesDemo
+# CA KubernetesDemo

-Slides and scripts for CA K8s presentation
+Scripts for CA K8s presentation

+Slides can be found at:- https://gitpitch.com/dbafromthecold/CAKubernetesDemo